matalha786/meta-data-extractor-zeta/README.md

 The extracted metadata will be saved in a structured format in a PDF file within the `result` folder.
 If a file with the same name already exists, a counter will be appended to the filename to avoid overwriting.

+### License

+This project is licensed under the GPL License.
+See the LICENSE file for details.